garykay/free-to-use-gutenberg-block-weather-block/README.md

 This plugin uses the WeatherApi.com[https://www.weatherapi.com/ ] API to fetch weather data.
 You will need to sign up for a free account and get an API key.

+== For developers ==

+Fork the plugin, run npm install and npm start to start the development server.